-Area of risk Explanation of risk Area of risk 1) Legislative changes Explanation of risk Key government policy and legislative changes will impact on the council's budget plans.
+Area of risk Explanation of risk Key government policy and legislative changes will impact on the council's budget plans.
 Forecasts have been based on the latest information available but there is risk of variation and there is in particular greater risk in future years, where estimates cannot be based on firm government announcements.
-Key elements include: Government grant: 2020-21 represents a one year funding allocation.
+Key elements include: 1) Legislative changes Government grant: 2020-21 represents a one year funding allocation.
 Uncertainty about the outcomes of the Comprehensive Spending Review (CSR), Fair Funding Review (FFR), and 75% Business Rates Retention Scheme (BRRS) means that the council faces a very significant level of uncertainty about funding levels from 2021-22.
 Business Rates: Council funding is affected by the level of business rates collected.
-The council receives a share of the combined rates across all Norfolk councils, which helps smooth out any specific peaks and troughs, however appeals and applications for relief such as NHS Foundation Trusts can result in significant volatility.
-Council tax base and collection fund: Council funding is impacted if there is a reduction in the tax base or in the amount collected by the billing authorities.
+The council receives a share of the combined rates across all Norfolk councils, which helps smooth out any specific peaks and troughs, however appeals and applications for relief such as NHS Foundation Trusts can result in significant volatility. • Council tax base and collection fund: Council funding is impacted if there is a reduction in the tax base or in the amount collected by the billing authorities.
 The budget is based on a forecast 1.8% increase in tax base in 2021-22 and 1.5% for both 2022-23 and 2023-24.
-This is broadly in line with historic trends but higher than the growth rate forecast for 2020-21 and so represents a financial risk to budgeted income if trends do not continue.
-NHS/Social Care Funding: The improved Better Care Fund (iBCF) tax base in 2021-22 and 1.5% for both 2022-23 and 2023-24.
-This is broadly in line with historic trends but higher than the growth rate forecast for 2020-21 and so represents a financial risk to budgeted income if trends do not continue.
-NHS/Social Care Funding: The improved Better Care Fund (iBCF) funding represents a mix of recurrent and one-off funding.
+This is broadly in line with historic trends but higher than the growth rate forecast for 2020-21 and so represents a financial risk to budgeted income if trends do not continue. • NHS/Social Care Funding: The improved Better Care Fund (iBCF) funding represents a mix of recurrent and one-off funding.
 Detailed information for future years for the Better Care Fund, including any uplifts, is still awaited.
 Planning assumptions are based on a continuation of the use and level of funding.
 The provisional Settlement confirmed that previously one-off winter funding of £4.179m will be unringfenced and existing social care funding of £7.139m plus additionally announced social care funding of £17.617m will also be provided in 2020-21.
-The MTFS assumes these will be ongoing, but outcomes of the CSR and FFR are awaited to determine whether this is correct.
-Pay: The National Living Wage was introduced from 2016-17, starting at £7.20.
+The MTFS assumes these will be ongoing, but outcomes of the CSR and FFR are awaited to determine whether this is correct. • Pay: The National Living Wage was introduced from 2016-17, starting at £7.20.
 The rate for 2020-21 has been confirmed as £8.72.
 Further details are provided in the Statement on the Robustness of Estimates.
-Pay inflation has been assumed at 2% for 2020-21 and 3% for 2021-22 to a start of the start of the 2) Inflation 2023-24.
+Pay inflation has been assumed at 2% for 2020-21 and 3% for 2021-22 to 2) Inflation 2023-24.
 The County Council is currently part of the national agreement and therefore pay awards for 2020-21 onwards will be influenced by any agreements reached - negotiations for 2020-21 have not been concluded and the union side have submitted a claim for a 10% increase.
-Every 1% variation in pay amounts to just over £2.5m for the council.
-There is therefore a risk that pay awards could vary from this assumption over the planning period, and particularly in 2020-21.
+Every 1% Taria the amen dide have submitted a diaminor a 1070 moreage.
+Every 170